ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### B. Deactivate User

-The System allows Zonal Admin to deactivate the user, which are already deactivated due to any reasons.
-The Zonal Admin selects the user and the all the users of that zone are displayed.
+The System allows Zonal Admin to deactivate the user, which are already activated.
+The Zonal Admin selects the user and all the users of that zone are displayed.
 The Zonal Admin can select one active user or multiple active users at a time then selects the Deactivate option.
 The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected user(s), and the system provides a notification.

 #### C. Blacklist User